boundary/pulse-api-cli/docs/install.md

 ## Installing

-The Boundary CLIs can be installed directly into your systems global installation of python, but it is highly recommended that you set up a virtual Python installation as described below.
+The TrueSight Pulse CLIs can be installed directly into your systems global installation of python, but it is highly recommended that you set up a virtual Python installation as described below.

 ### Global Install